Bery0za/Mazeraptor/README.md

 # Mazeraptor
 ![Mazeraptor](https://github.com/Bery0za/Mazeraptor/blob/master/Bery0za.Mazeraptor/Logo.png "Mazeraptor")

 Do you need mazes?
 This library is for you.
-Mazeraptor is able to generate rectangular, circular, hexagonal or triangular mazes with various generator types and parameters and find paths between cells.
+Mazeraptor is a .NET library able to generate rectangular, circular, hexagonal or triangular mazes with various generator types and parameters and find paths between cells.

 ## Currently supported generators
 #### RecursiveBacktracker(firstCellSelector, leftCellSelector, neighborCellSelector)